Variance-Pvt-Ltd/Settings/README.md

 ## Known issues
  - Adding to Watchlist need app restart to update the list.
- - Removing something from Watchlist is not yet implemented.
+ - Removing something from Watchlist ~~is not yet implemented~~ needs restart.
 ##### These will we erdicated as soon as possible.
 ### If you find any other issue, please report on Github issue or call me.